codersguild/Software-Analysis-PAVT/README.md

 ## Formal Verification & Software Security :

+This repository contains many of the references & texts shared by my late research guide Dr. Pramod Subramanyan.
+He introduced me to formal verfication & software security.

+May his soul rest in peace.

 Formal Method is a set of techniques and methodology that helps us in doing formal verification.
 Formal Verification is a way of defining a concrete / abstract overview of a problem or model and then answering some